cis198-2016s/slides/03/content.md

 ## Traits

 - To implement a trait on a datatype, use an `impl Trait for Type` block.
-    - You must implement all functions a trait specifies.
+    - All functions specified by the trait must have an implementation.
-- Every type which implements that trait will have a separate `impl` block.
+- Every type will have a separate `impl` block for a given Trait.
-    - Every trait implemented by a type will also have a separate `impl` block.
+    - Every trait implemented by a type will also have a separate `impl`.
-- You must specify trait name in the header for the `impl` block.
 - You can use `&self` (and variants) inside the trait `impl` block as usual.

----
-## Traits

 ```rust
 struct Point {